aitsuillinois/support-training/github-sshkeys-tokens.md

 `Password: `*your_token*

 Personal access tokens can only be used for HTTPS Git operations.
-If your repository uses an SSH remote URL, you will need to [switch the remote from SSH to HTTPS](#_Switching_remote_URLs).
+If your repository uses an SSH remote URL, you will need to **switch the remote from SSH to HTTPS**.